Find Trade Colleges

 $21,697 Avg Student Debt

 A rank of #3 on this year’s list means Charter Oak State College is a great place for trade school students.
-Charter Oak State College is located in New Britain, Connecticut and has a small student population.
-In 2021-2022, this school awarded 612 degrees to qualified students.
+Charter Oak State College is a small public school situated in New Britain, Connecticut.
+It awarded 612 degrees in 2021-2022.

 Full Charter Oak State College Report